My Ingenium Experience - Piano

 2 June 2017

 What's it really like to spend your summer at the Ingenium Academy?
-Today's article is from Christian, a pianist from New York who attended our piano programme last year.
+Christian from New York tells about his experience attending our Piano programme.

 How did you start each day at Ingenium?

 "I immediately felt energized when I woke up because I knew that every day was different, whether it was a new challenge, a new workshop, or a new performance opportunity.
 I knew that I would end each day with something to look back upon and that made waking up easy."

 Tell us about your piano lessons - what did you work on?

 "In my lessons we primarily focused on pieces I had been playing for a while, but I was introduced to tons of new elements in them that I had not considered.
 These included forms of technique, pedalling, voicing, and the importance of the era in which the piece was composed and how that relates to how it should be performed.

 I played much more music than I expected to during the 3 weeks.
 I worked on old pieces, started pieces I had recently added to my repertoire, played a four-hand duet, and did my first work with an orchestra which was a challenge that I did not even know I was capable of.